Aggregating Funnels for Faster Fetch&Add and Queues: Introduction

 \section{Introduction}

 Many concurrent algorithms use fetch-and-add to coordinate the actions of multiple processes.
 A \emph{fetch-and-add} on a memory location $X$ {\em atomically} adds a given value to $X$ and returns the value that was stored in $X$ before the addition.
 Introduced by Gottlieb and Kruskal~\cite{GK81}, fetch-and-add is widely available as a hardware {\em primitive} \cite{X86}.
-Applications often have hot spots of contention where many processes perform concurrent fetch-and-add primitives on the same location, which degrades performance.
-To mitigate this problem, we introduce Aggregating Funnels, which provide a software implementation of fetch-and-add that is much more scalable than the hardware primitive, and more efficient than state-of-the-art software implementations.
-(We use \FetchAndAdd\ to denote software implementations and \FAA\ for the hardware primitive.)
+Applications often have hot spots of contention where many processes perform concurrent fetch-and-adds on the same location, degrading performance.
+To mitigate this problem, we introduce Aggregating Funnels, a software implementation of fetch-and-add that is much more scalable than the hardware primitive, and more efficient than state-of-the-art software implementations.
+Throughout the paper, we use \FetchAndAdd\ to denote software implementations and \FAA\ for the hardware primitive.
 Since our implementation is linearizable \cite{HW90}, our \FetchAndAdd\ can be used in place of \FAA\ in any application.